Adversarial Transfer Learning for Cross-domain Visual Recognition: Experiments

-As the CatGAN model we proposed is flexible and simple, it can be regarded as a shallow domain adaptation approach.
-Therefore, the shallow feature (e.g., pixel-level\cite{Hoffman2016FCNs} or low-level) and deep feature can be fed into the model.
+The proposed model is flexible and simple, which is therefore regarded as a shallow domain adaptation approach.
+Therefore, both the shallow features (e.g., pixel-level~\cite{Hoffman2016FCNs}, hand-crafted feature) and deep features can be fed as input.

+In the shallow protocol, the following typical DA approaches are exploited for performance comparison. \begin{itemize} \item {No Adaptation (NA): a naive baseline that learns a linear SVM classifier on the source domain and then applies it to the target domain, which could be regarded as a lower bound};

+\item Geodesic Flow Kernel (GFK)~\cite{Gong2012Geodesic}: a classic cross-domain subspace learning approach that aligns two domains with a geodesic flow in a Grassmann manifold;

+\item Subspace Alignment (SA)~\cite{Fernando2014Unsupervised}: a widely-used feature alignment approach that projects the source subspace to the target subspace computed by PCA;

+\item Robust Domain Adaptation via Low Rank (RDALR)~\cite{Chang2013Robust}: a transfer approach by reconstructing the rotated source data with the target data via low-rank representation; \item Low-Rank Transfer Subspace Learning (LTSL)~\cite{shao2014generalized}: a subspace-based reconstruction approach that tends to align the source subspace and the target by using low-rank representation, which is similar with RADLR~\cite{Chang2013Robust}; \item Discriminative Transfer (DTSL)~\cite{Xu2015}: a subspace-based reconstruction approach that tends to align the source to the target by joint low rank and sparse representation; \item Latent Sparse Domain Transfer (LSDT)~\cite{zhang2016lsdt}: a reconstruction-based latent sparse domain transfer method that tends to jointly learning the subspace and the sparse representation. \end{itemize}